kk4das/IC746CAT/README.md

-# ICOM IC-746 CAT control emulation for Arduino #
+# ICOM IC-746 CAT Control Emulation for Arduino #

-This library give support to any sketch to act as an ICOM IC-746 radio once you configure it correctly.
+This library implements the ICOM CI-V CAT protocol emulating an IC-746 transceiver.
+The libary has been tested on a homebrew transceiver of my creation.
+It has been demonstrated to work with an Arduino Nano and Arduino Nano Every although it should work with any MCU with a serial port.
+It works with WSJTX in all modes as well as the fldigi suite, Ham Radio Delux, the hamlib rigclt command line, and the CatBkt universal rig AT conntrol tool.
+It should work with any hamlib enabled software.

 Documentation for the ICOM IC-746 may be found here: